DeeCeeXxx/VENOM_MD/SECURITY.md

 ## Supported Versions Node Versions to run this bot

-Please Use Node Version Higher to Get The Best Performance.
+Please Use Node Version Higher to Get The Best Performance From The Bot.

 | Version | Supported          |
 | ------- | ------------------ |